cwjohnston/chef-hipchat/README.md

 * `token` - authentication token for your HipChat account (required)
 * `message` - the message to speak.
 If a message is not specified, the name of the `hipchat_msg` resource is used.
 * `notify` - toggles whether or not users in the room should be notified by this message
+* `color` - sets the color of the message in HipChat.
+Supported colors include: yellow, red, green, purple, or random.
 * `failure_ok` - toggles whether or not to catch the exception if an error is encountered connecting to HipChat (defaults to true)

 Usage examples